MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model-classification.md

 - What is the distribution of the data?
 - How much time can you allow for training?

 Machine Learning Studio provides multiple classification algorithms.
-When you use the [One-Vs-All](one-vs-all-multiclass.md) algorithm, you can even apply a binary classifier to a multi-class problem.
+When you use the [One-Vs-All](one-vs-all-multiclass.md) algorithm, you can even apply a binary classifier to a multiclass problem.

 After you choose an algorithm and set the parameters by using the modules in this section, train the model on labeled data.
 Classification is a supervised machine learning method.
 It always requires labeled training data.

 When training is finished, you can [evaluate](machine-learning-evaluate.md) and tune the model.
-When you're satisfied with the model, use the trained model for [scoring](machine-learning-score.md) on new data.
+When you're satisfied with the model, use the trained model for [scoring](machine-learning-score.md) with new data.

 ## List of modules

 The **Classification** category includes the following modules: